Antidale/racingway/README.md

 ## !unlock
 Usable by a [race monitor](https://github.com/racetimeGG/racetime-app/wiki/Roles-and-permissions#race-monitor).
 When used, removes lock on a race, allowing anyone to roll a seed.
 Re-rolling a seed is still restricted to a [category moderator](https://github.com/racetimeGG/racetime-app/wiki/Roles-and-permissions#category-moderator), even when a race is unlocked.

+## !reminders
+A command to help remind runners of stream expectations while their race is being restreamed.
+Can also be invoked by `!r` and `!reminder`.

 # Credits and thanks
 Racingway built with the [racetime-bot](https://github.com/racetimeGG/racetime-bot) and is initially patterned after [ootr-randobot](https://github.com/OoTRandomizer/rtgg-randobot).
 Seed generation code initially patterned after Yanguin8r's code for the same.